pulibrary/marc_cleanup/README.md

 # marc_cleanup
 A collection of Ruby methods to identify errors in MARC records and correct them automatically when possible.
-It also includes some methods to extract records from Voyager.
+It also includes some methods to extract raw MARC records from Voyager.
 Create 'credentials.rb' with the ODBC credentials to your database and place it in lib/marc_cleanup.

 ## Included methods
 ### Within record_dump.rb: